DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 Meanwhile, the following model attributes set by the framework are useful or give needed requirements:
 ```
+**self.model_kwargs** : dict
+  This is a dictionary with all relevant model parameters which you may want to easily vary for example
+  for the sake of model tuning.
+It is beneficial to use this attribute not only for setting the model
+  hyperparameters but also altering the model's filename to represent specific model characteristics.
+  If the model requires it, it is recommended that one includes a function in the model class which
+  fills in missing fields in the provided dictionary with some default values.

 **self.data_set.path** : str
   This is the global path to the framework.
 It might for example be useful to load model
   hyper-parameters that are saved in a different directory.